ahy3nz/ommperator/README.md

 associated OpenMM object, which is then reflected in other Ommperator objects.

-Example: modify foyer to return an openmm system and topology prior to converting into a parmed structure
+Example: Using ommperator to modify some force constants
 ```python3
 import mbuild as mb
 import parmed as pmd